-At present, the United States emits approximately one-fifth of the world’s greenhouse gases, and the nation’s CO2 emissions are projected to rise from about 5.9 billion metric tons in 2006 to 6.4 billion metric tons in 2030, assuming no changes to the control of carbon emissions.
-However, such controls may indeed be coming if pending energy legislation results in the adoption of a cap and trade system or a carbon tax to control CO2 emissions in the United States.
+At present, the United States emits about 18% of the world’s GHGs, behind only China, which accounts for approximately one-quarter of total global emissions.
+Assuming diminished reliance on coal for electricity, America’s CO2 emissions are projected to rise only slightly during the next 25 years, from about 5.4 billion metric tons in 2014 to 5.6 billion metric tons in 2040, assuming no changes to the control of carbon emissions.
+However, such controls could take place if the United States adopts some form of a “cap and trade” system or a carbon tax to control CO2 emissions in the United States.

-Of course climate change is not just a national concern.
+Of course, climate change is not just a national concern.
+All countries share the same atmosphere.
 Worldwide, CO2 emissions are projected to increase substantially, primarily as a result of increased development in China and India.
-Therefore, future decisions about whether and how to limit greenhouse gas emissions will affect us all.
+Therefore, future global decisions about whether and how to limit GHG emissions will affect us all.

 - America’s Climate Choices (2011)

 - An Ecosystem Services Approach to Assessing the Impacts of the Deepwater Horizon Oil Spill in the Gulf of Mexico (2013)

 - Hidden Costs of Energy: Unpriced Consequences of Energy Production and Use (2010)

 - Effect of U.S. Tax Policy on Greenhouse Gas Emissions (2013)